-(2) The suspending official may suspend the Contractor in accordance with procedures in FAR subpart 9.4.
+(2) The suspending and debarring official may suspend the Contractor in accordance with procedures in FAR subpart 9.4.

-(3) The debarring official may debar the Contractor for a period not to exceed 3 years in accordance with the procedures in FAR subpart 9.4.
+(3) The suspending and debarring may debar the Contractor for a period not to exceed 3 years in accordance with the procedures in FAR subpart 9.4.